How to Become an ASPCA Officer: Education and Career Roadmap

 Many ASPCA officers or HLE officers gain experience by working or volunteering in animal shelters, veterinary clinics or law enforcement agencies.
-To obtain these positions, prospective volunteers typically must fill out an application and attend an orientation session.
+To obtain these positions, prospective volunteers typically fill out an application and attend an orientation session.
 Some groups or agencies may also require an interview and criminal history search or fingerprinting.
-Once selected as a volunteer, the individual may training sessions to learn animal behavior, safe handling techniques and proper feeding procedures.
+Once selected as a volunteer, the individual may be required to complete training sessions to learn animal behavior, safe handling techniques and proper feeding procedures.

 - Study animal behavior.
 Paying close attention to the way animals behave in certain situations can give prospective officers experience needed to predict behavior and become comfortable working with animals.

 Specific education requirements and training for ASPCA officers or HLE officers depend on the state in which one chooses to work.
 Coursework in animal science, criminal justice and criminology may be beneficial.
 Additionally, previous experience as a park ranger, police officer or peace officer is helpful.
 Although most candidates are not required to graduate from the police academy, New York ASPCA officers are required to prove eligibility for New York peace officer certification.
 Note that those holding the specific title of ASPCA officer are only employed within the state of New York.